kasim666/MoltiniOSTutorial/Tutorial/index.md

 1. Select the view controller and change its custom class to `LoginController`.
 2. From the object library on lower right hand-side, drag a label on to `LoginController`'s view.
 Change its text to 'iStore'.
 3. Set the label's font to 'Futura' with size 36 points.
 Also change the label's alignment to centre.
-3. Hold `ctrl` key and click drag the cursor from the label on to the container view and release the cursor.
+3. Hold `ctrl` key, click and drag the cursor from the label on to the container view and release the cursor.
 A menu should pop up inviting us to set constraints on the label.
 Choose option "centre horizontally in container".
 4. Repeat step 3 but this time drag the mouse from the label to the top of its parent view before releasing.
 In the pop up menu, choose to set "vertical spacing to top layout guide".
 5. Press `alt` + `cmd` + `=` to let Xcode automatically position the label according to the constraints we set.